B2B Collections Best Practices for 2026

 How is B2B collections different from consumer collections?

-B2B collections involve longer terms, multiple approvers, purchase orders, and ongoing relationships, so the goal is to collect while keeping a customer you want to keep selling to.
+B2B collections involve longer terms, multiple approvers, purchase orders, and ongoing relationships.
+The goal is to collect while keeping a customer you want to keep selling to.

 Can collections be automated without losing the personal touch?